Joe Francis: Girls Gone Wild

 Francis created the Girls Gone Wild franchise in 1997 when he began using direct-response marketing, such as infomercials, to sell videos that he had produced.
-The videos were of college-aged women who willingly exposed their bodies or acted wildly on camera.
+The videos were of college-aged women, often heavily intoxicated, who willingly exposed their bodies or acted wildly on camera.
 In its first two years, Girls Gone Wild made more than $20 million.
-By 2002, Francis had produced 83 different Girls Gone Wild titles and was airing 30-minute infomercials on all major U.S. networks.
+By 2002, Francis had produced 83 different titles within the series, and was airing 30-minute infomercials on all major U.S. networks.

-In 2005, the company planned to donate 100% of their gross sales of their Mardi Gras-themed DVDs to the Red Cross to help victims of Hurricane Katrina.
+In 2005, the company planned to donate 100% of the gross sales of their Mardi Gras-themed DVDs to the Red Cross to help victims of Hurricane Katrina.

-Abbey Wilson, who won Girls Gone Wild's "Search for the Hottest Girl in America" contest in 2012, became Francis's long-term girlfriend.
+Abbey Wilson, who won the franchise's "Search for the Hottest Girl in America" contest in 2012, became Francis's long-term girlfriend.
 The two appeared on season 3 of the VH1 reality series Couples Therapy.
-In 2013, Wilson's iPad, containing private sexual videos of Francis and Wilson, was stolen.
-In retaliation, and to prevent distribution of the video before it was sold to any media outlets, Francis's lawyer David Houston threatened, "When we catch you, we will see that you are prosecuted to the fullest extent of both the criminal and civil laws."
+In 2013, Wilson's iPad, containing private sexual videos of Francis and Wilson, was stolen; in retaliation, and to prevent distribution of the video before it was sold to any media outlets, his lawyer, David Houston, threatened; "When we catch you, we will see that you are prosecuted to the fullest extent of both the criminal and civil laws."
 In 2014, Wilson became pregnant with twins via in vitro fertilization.
 On October 7, 2014, she gave birth to two girls.

+Departure from the United States

+As of December 2024, Francis lives outside the United States, where he faces mounting legal troubles.
+Since 2015, he has lived regularly in Mexico.
+Francis and Abbey Wilson separated in 2021, and have since been engaged in a legal battle over the custody of their two daughters, who have lived with their mother in the United States.